jsdaalder/Wageningen_papers/README.md

 To combine all these, we run [**matching_funders_v2.py**](https://github.com/jsdaalder/Wageningen_papers/blob/main/matching_funders_v2.py).
 Main ingredient: the Dedupe library, which uses a whiff of machine learning and some manual labeling.

 The last step is to do the analysis.
 First question: is the WUR funded mostly by governments, ngo’s or companies?
 For this we run the code in [**funding_analysis.py**](https://github.com/jsdaalder/Wageningen_papers/blob/main/funding_analysis.py).
 It uses the OpenAI API to guess what kind of organisation we are dealing with.
 I have deleted by private OpenAI API-key, you need to fill that in manually.
+This bit of code is incomplete, there should be a bit of visualisation involved.

 Some other questions, for which I haven't written any code:
 1. Did the share of business-funded research increase over the yers?